IGVF-DACC/igvfd/cdk/HOWTO.md

    a.
 Check that old cluster is gone.

    b.
-Check that application still serving search results from new cluster (search results show up).
+Check that application is still serving search results from new cluster (search results show up).

    c.
 Promote change to next environment and repeat (a) and (b).